tmpg/secws/about-the-workshop/content.md

 - **Lab 8: Running DBSAT again to compare results** - Using dbsat_diff companion utility to DBSAT to measure progress in securing a database.

+- **Lab 9: Privilege Analysis** - Using Privilege Analysis to adopt a Least Privilege Model.

+- **Lab : Database Vault** - Configuring Database Vault to protect the database from over-privileged users and implement Separation Of Duties.

 ## Accessing the labs ##

 - Use the **Lab Contents** menu on your right to access the labs 0 to 8.